How to Use Etsy Vacation Mode

 Will ads get turned off?

 Etsy ads should be paused automatically once your shop is put in vacation mode.
 But, just in case you may want to check in your marketing tab on your dashboard to make sure.
 Or you could always just manually turn them off before turning on vacation mode.

 You don’t want to be getting charged for ads when buyers can’t purchase your listings, so it’s worth it for you to double-check!

 Can you edit your shop?

-As we have already mentioned, you have full access to all of the backend to yoru shop.
-You can add listings, edit current listings, renew them, and make any other necessary changes.
+As we have already mentioned, you have full access to all of the backends of your shop.
+You can add listings, edit current listings, renew them, print Etsy shipping labels, and make any other necessary changes.
 Nothing changes on the backend for you, it really only changes for your buyers.

 Something to keep in mind though is that the renewal period for listings is not paused, so they will continue to renew automatically if you have that set up.
 You will still be charged for your listings as normal as well.

-How Does Etsy Vacation Mode Affect Your Shop?
+How Does Etsy Vacation Mode Affect Your Etsy Shop?

-Here’s the big question: how does vacation mode affect my shop?
-Every seller wants to know this, and is often hesitant to choose vacation mode because of the potential effects.
+Here’s the big question: How does vacation mode affect my Etsy shop?
+Every seller wants to know this and is often hesitant to choose vacation mode because of the potential effects.
 So what can actually happen when you put your shop on vacation mode?